Q: What is the West Harris County Regional Water Authority?

 The West Authority uses the fees collected to fund its capital, operations/maintenance and debt service budgets.
-The vast majority of budgetary allocations go toward buying surface water, and planning and building the system needed to deliver surface water from City of Houston-owned reservoirs to the MUDs within its boundaries.
+The vast majority of budgetary allocations go toward buying surface water, and planning and building the system needed to deliver surface water from City of Houston-owned reservoirs to the MUDs in the West Authority boundaries.

 A large amount of money is needed to accomplish these goals.
 The WHCRWA has to charge sufficient rates to make debt service payments on loans secured to build the projects and to cover operating costs for the infrastructure we already have in the ground.

 Q: How much will the surface water conversion cost?